JackieHodges/READMEGenerator/README.md

 ## Description

 In order to create a high-quality README, I created a command-line application to dynamically generate based on the users answers to given prompts.
-This will allow for coders to devote more time to the program while still being able to provide a professional README.
+This will allow for coders to devote more time to the program, rather than the README, while still being able to provide a professional README.

 By implementing the [Inquirer package](https://www.npmjs.com/package/inquirer), I was able to display prompts in the command-line.
 The prompts include project title, description, installation instructions, usage information, contribution guidelines, and test instructions.
-The inputs are then added to their specified sections on the README and are linked through the Table of Contents.
+The inputs are then added to the specified sections on the README and are linked through the Table of Contents.

 When the specific license is selected from the list of options, a badge for that license is added to the top of the README.
 A notice is also included in the Licesene section explaining what license the application is covered by.